 We all have a stake in working farms.
-Since 2004, Land For Good has helped hundreds of farmers access farmland while thousands of acres of land have remained in active farming.
+Since 2004, Land For Good has helped hundreds of farmers access farmland keeping thousands of acres of land in active farming.
 Entire communities benefit from increased farming opportunity, healthy lands, and a more secure food supply.
 Food security depends on farmer security.
 And farmer security requires land security.

 When you join with us to tackle farmland access and transfer, you’re making a critical investment in local farming, rural communities, working landscapes, and our regional food system.
 Your support helps us directly assist thousands of farmers, farm families, landowners and communities every year.
 At the same time we work to change the wider system by educating and connecting other professionals, collaborating across sectors and geographies, conducting policy research and advocacy.
 Only then will we generate wider access and control over farmland that farmers need grow farming opportunity, and contribute to land stewardship and food security in our region.